Get your matter resolved without ever going to court

 You might be wondering what all they hype is about mediation.
-In a divorce situation mediation assists couples with negotiating an acceptable Divorce Decree (Agreement) with the assistance of a neutral 3rd party: the mediator.
+In a family law situation mediation assists couples with negotiating an acceptable divorce agreement, custody, visitation and child support orders or the modification of current orders of the court with the assistance of a neutral 3rd party: the mediator.
 The mediator helps the parties communicate, negotiate and draft all the court documents but does not make any decisions for them.

-Is Divorce Mediation better than going to a lawyer?
+Is Mediation better than going to a lawyer?

-With the assistance of a mediator negotiating a Divorce Decree (Agreement) will almost always take less time and cost less money, yet still achieve the certainty and closure you desire.
+With the assistance of a mediator negotiating a divorce, custody, visitation and child support agreements will almost always take less time and cost less money, yet still achieve the certainty and closure you desire.

 Although in the vast majority of situations mediation is preferable to the adversarial court process, for some couples negotiating directly with each other, even with the assistance of a mediator may not be possible.
 Some of these situations are due to ongoing domestic violence and/or substance abuse or simply because one of the parties is unwilling.

-After years of practicing law I have come to the conclusion that in the vast majority of situations Flat Fees are the best option for clients, especially for Divorce Mediation.
+After years of practicing law I have come to the conclusion that in the vast majority of situations Flat Fees are the best option for clients, especially family court matters.
 Clients have told me over and over that their favorite feature of flat fees is predictability.
-This means that from the beginning you can get a firm budget for my services through the conclusion of your divorce.
-Flat fees also help to remove tension from the Divorce Mediation process allowing us to focus on your matter without the concern that a meter is running.
+This means that from the beginning you can get a firm budget for my services through the conclusion of your matter.
+Flat fees also help to remove tension from the mediation process allowing us to focus on your matter without the concern that a meter is running.

-In comparison divorce attorneys in Connecticut often charge $250 to $400 per hour and require sizable retainer between $2000 and $10,000.
+In comparison family law attorneys in Connecticut often charge $250 to $400 per hour and require sizable retainers between $2000 and $10,000.
 Please keep in mind that these fees and retainers would be applicable for each individual.
-So imagine how expensive it could be.
+So imagine just how expensive that could be.

-My goal is to provide you with the highest quality divorce at the lowest possible cost.
+My goal is to provide you with the highest quality outcome at the lowest possible cost.
 I have designed a special $795* Program for amicable couples seeking an uncontested divorce.
-This affordable program is expertly designed and includes all the court documents, up to 2 hours of mediation and a custom written Divorce Decree (Agreement) for you to file with the court.
+This affordable program is expertly designed and includes all the court documents and a custom written Divorce Decree (Agreement) to file with the court.

-For clients who need more help, I will outline in detail what the Flat Fee will be, upfront, so that you will be confident what the conclusion of your marriage will cost you.
+For clients with minor children and need help with custody, visitation and child support , I will outline in detail what the Flat Fee will be, upfront, so that you will be confident what the conclusion of your matter will cost you.

-Divorce Mediation almost always takes less time than adversarial court litigation.
+Mediation almost always takes less time than adversarial court litigation.
 For many of my clients the goal is to find resolution within several sessions.
 Mediation sessions are typically one hour long.
-Once we begin and depending on your unique circumstances, some of my clients can expect to complete the process and be divorced within as little as 5 - 6 weeks.
-This is our goal, however, if you find that more time is required I am happy to accommodate your schedule and needs, it's up to you.
+Once we begin and depending on your unique circumstances, some of my clients can expect to complete the process and have their agreement entered as an order of the court within as little as 5 - 6 weeks.
+However, if we find that more time is required I am happy to accommodate your schedule and needs, it's up to you.

 Privacy and strict confidentiality is one of the hallmarks of mediation, in fact it's the law.
 Connecticut General Statutes Section 52-235d says that nobody can use what is said in mediation as evidence in court.
 Court is a public forum and much of the business conducted there and the outcomes are available to the public.
 Confidentiality is a powerful tool and encourages people to participate fully and openly without fear.
-Before we get started I will discuss how the confidentiality rules apply.
+Before we get started I will discuss how the confidentiality rules apply to your unique situation.

 Can we mediate if we don't get along or agree on all of the issues?